The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 Strikingly, a peak of $\sigma_{xy}$ appears in BL CrS\textit{Y} and CrSe\textit{Y} near the bottom of conduction bands, and grows larger with the increasing of atomic number (Cl $\rightarrow$ Br $\rightarrow$ I), as displayed in Figs.~\ref{fig:AHC}(a) and~\ref{fig:AHC}(b).
 We interpret the underlying physical reasons by taking BL CrSe\textit{Y} as examples.
 At the energy position of the peaked $\sigma_{xy}$, there exists a band crossing in the band structure that is dominated by Cr $d_{x^2-y^2}$ orbitals [see the left inset in Fig.~\ref{fig:AHC}(b)].
-The band crossing is a Weyl-like point in the sense that it is protected by the glide symmetry $\mathcal{M}_z\tau_{(\frac{1}{2},\frac{1}{2},0)}$ and preserves even after including spin-orbit coupling.
+The band crossing is a Weyl-like point, which is protected by the glide symmetry $\mathcal{M}_z\tau_{(\frac{1}{2},\frac{1}{2},0)}$.
+It preserves even after including SOC because the glide symmetry still exists.
 Pinning the $E_F$ at the band crossing point, the Berry curvature exhibits hot spots around the $\Gamma$ point [see the right inset in Fig.~\ref{fig:AHC}(b)], which definitely gives rise to a large $\sigma_{xy}$.
 With the increasing of atomic number $Y$, the region of the hot spots of Berry curvature enlarges gradually, which enhances the peak of $\sigma_{xy}$.

 The ANE, the thermoelectric counterpart of AHE, is a celebrated effect from the realm of the spin caloritronics~\cite{Bauer2012,Boona2014}.
 At the low temperature, the ANC ($\alpha_{xy}$) is connected to the energy derivative of $\sigma_{xy}$ via the Mott relation~\cite{Xiao2006},